NBISweden/cytomine-bp-helm/README.md

 `sudo resolvconf -u`

-To verify, run the following command to check if the `/etc/resolv.conf` is updated with the minikube ip.
+To verify, check that the `/etc/resolv.conf` is updated with the minikube ip.

 ### Installing helm